 5 Waste Management Considerations for Your Business

 In today’s world of ethical business, nothing is more important than a proper waste management system.
-Waste management in Australia has seen a definite curve in recent years thanks not only to public awareness but also to local councils who have gone to great lengths to make waste removal in Melbourne easier than ever.
+In Australia, it has seen a definite curve in recent years thanks not only to public awareness but also to local councils who have gone to great lengths to make waste removal in Melbourne easier than ever.

 Sustainable waste management requires businesses across the country to make greener decisions.
 These decisions might concern the type of paper used by industry and how it is disposed of, or perhaps the selection of lighting, electricity and essential everyday supplies that a business needs.
 When it comes to managing waste, causing less harm to the environment is what matters.

 Electronic waste or ‘e-waste’ is a relatively modern phenomenon, which concerns the increasing use of electrical products.
-Products like televisions, refrigerators, printers and fax machines have a lifespan of 5 to 10 years, yet local waste disposal facilities are refusing to accept them as waste.
-So, they end up in landfill sites.
-Your business can help reuse, resale or salvage these products by setting up collection or drop-off sites.
+Australians on average purchase 2.4 million computers every year.
+Air-conditioners are also widely used in most offices.
+Other electronic products like televisions, refrigerators, printers and fax machines are present in most businesses.
+These electronics have a lifespan of 5 to 10 years, and then they end up in landfill sites.
+Mercury and lead found in these wastes pollute both the land and water.